 And here’s how…

-According to research conducted by Trend Monitor, sustainability is ranked as the number one priority for homeowners in 2022 – with one of the major concerns being how to deal with food scraps.
+According to research conducted by Trend Monitor, homeowners ranked sustainability as their number one priority in 2022.
+One of their major concerns was also how to deal with food scraps.

 And it’s no wonder.
 According to Love Food Hate Waste, we chuck a massive 4.5 million tonnes of food away every year.
 That’s enough to fill 38 million wheelie bins.
 That means we’re throwing away roughly 8.5kg of food every minute.
 Yikes!